 - Helen Smith - Senior Lecturer at the University of Lincoln.
 Author of Masculinity, Class and Same-Sex Desire in Industrial England, 1895-1957.

 - Kofi Campbell - Associate Dean of the Faculty of Liberal Arts and Associate Professor in English at Wilfrid Laurier University.
 Author of The Queer Caribbean Speaks.

 - Jane Traies - Research Associate at the Sussex Centre for Cultural Studies and a member of the Sussex Centre for Life History and Life Writing, University of Sussex.
 Author of The Lives of Older Lesbians.

 - Amber Regis - Lecturer in Nineteenth-Century Literature at the University of Sheffield.
 Author of The Memoirs of John Addington Symonds.

 Being Human: A Festival of the Humanities

 Led by the School of Advanced Study, University of London, in partnership with the Arts & Humanities Research Council and the British Academy, Being Human is the UK’s only national festival of the humanities.
-Taking place annually at venues across the country, it highlights the ways in which the humanities can inspire and enrich our everyday lives, help us to understand ourselves, our relationships with others, and the challenges we face in a changing world.
-This year’s festival is taking place nationally 17 – 25 November 2017, with the theme 'Lost and Found.'
+Taking place annually at venues across the UK, it highlights the ways in which the humanities can inspire and enrich our everyday lives, help us to understand ourselves, our relationships with others, and the challenges we face in a changing world.
+This year’s festival is taking place between 15 – 24 November, with the theme 'Origins and Endings.'